Loyd D. Bastin

 About Me

 I have dedicated my academic career to the incorporation of sustainability and research into the undergraduate curriculum.
-These passions are evident in the merging of my teaching and research interests over the past 11 years.
+These passions are evident in the merging of my teaching and research interests over the years.
 I have created a cyclic research program in the design of greener organic reactions and syntheses that involve Widener undergraduate students from the sophomore organic chemistry courses, the senior chemistry capstone course, and my research lab.

 Research Interests